awsdocs/aws-lambda-developer-guide/doc_source/monitoring-metrics.md

 ## Using performance metrics<a name="monitoring-metrics-performance"></a>

 Performance metrics provide performance details about a single invocation\.
 For example, the `Duration` metric indicates the amount of time in milliseconds that your function spends processing an event\.
-To get a sense of how fast your function processes events, view these metrics with the `Average` or `Maximum` statistic\.
+To get a sense of how fast your function processes events, view these metrics with the `Average` or `Max` statistic\.

 **Performance metrics**
 + `Duration` – The amount of time that your function code spends processing an event\.
 For the first event processed by an instance of your function, this includes [initialization time](gettingstarted-features.md#gettingstarted-features-programmingmodel)\.
 The billed duration for an invocation is the value of `Duration` rounded up to the nearest 100 milliseconds\.